Toyota Motor (NYSE:TM) Issues FY 2022 Earnings Guidance

 Toyota Motor (NYSE:TM) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $1.500-$1.500 for the period.
+The company provided EPS guidance of $1.500-$1.500 for the period.
 The company issued revenue guidance of $273 billion-$273 billion.

 Toyota Motor Corp. engages in the manufacture and sale of motor vehicles and parts.
 It operates through the following segments: Automotive, Financial Services, and All Other.
 The Automotive segment designs, manufactures, assembles and sells passenger cars, minivans, trucks, and related vehicle parts and accessories.